Nutrition and cognition: Proteins

 Through digestion dietary proteins are broken down into individual amino acids and absorbed into the blood.
 The essential amino acids tyrosine and tryptophan are precursors for the neurotransmitters dopamine, serotonin, and norepinephrine, and these chemicals modulate neural activity and influence cognitive functioning.

 Dietary protein can improve cognition by increasing reaction time and inhibition control during mentally demanding and physically stressful situations, as tyrosine and tryptophan will replenish exhausted neurotransmitter levels.
 Additionally, adequate and consistent consumption of tyrosine and tryptophan correlates to improvements in memory function.
 Tyrosine is also shown to improve convergent thinking processes through increased cognitive control.

-Insufficient and excessive protein consumption are both linked to decreased cognitive functioning and adverse health effects.
-Studies indicate long term protein overconsumption can increase inflammation and oxidative stress which impairs cognitive functioning.
-Excessive tyrosine consumption can also negatively impact short term working memory.
-Due to an interrelation between serotonin and melatonin high tryptophan levels can produce sedative effects, decreasing alertness and increasing sensations of fatigue.

 Fats

 Through digestion dietary fats are broken down into individual fatty acids for utilization.
 Fatty acids are classified as saturated, trans, monounsaturated, polyunsaturated, and cholesterol.
 Each class has distinct affects on cognitive functioning and health.

-Monounsaturated and polyunsaturated fatty acids are commonly found in avocados, vegetables, vegetable oils, olive oil, and fresh fish.
-These fatty acids are considered healthy and generally improve cognitive performance, executive function, memory performance, and promote long term brain health.
-This is achieved through a variety of mechanisms, including enhancing synaptic plasticity, promoting effective glucose utilization, and reducing inflammation and oxidative stress.
 Omega-3 polyunsaturated fatty acids are especially significant as they are critical cell membrane and structural components of the brain.

 Cholesterol is an unsaturated alcohol commonly found in eggs, meat, and dairy.
 Studies on dietary cholesterol have indicated both positive and negative effects on global cognitive functioning.
 However, the adverse cognitive effects of cholesterol consumption appear to be reduced when combined with physical activity, which influences energy homeostasis and synaptic plasticity.

 Saturated fatty acids are typically solid at room temperature with common sources including butter, cheese, and meat.
 Trans fatty acids occur naturally in some meat and dairy products, however the majority are artificially created by hydrogenating vegetable oils and are present in many processed foods.
 Saturated and trans fatty acids decrease cognitive functioning and specifically impact memory and learning performance.
-These fatty acids initiate an immediate inflammatory response which can cause oxidative stress, neurodegeneration, and a reduction of grey matter within the brain.
-Saturated and trans fatty acids are generally considered unhealthy for their universally adverse health implications.